arturosalazar/giphy_explorer_project/DEVELOPMENT_PLAN.md

     Key Concepts: More complex input handling, iterating over API response items.
     Implementation:
-        ~Add a numeric input field for the user to specify the number of GIFs.~ Adjust your API request to fetch the specified number of GIFs.
+        ~Add a numeric input field for the user to specify the number of GIFs.~ ~Refactor createNewGif function to empty gif container before adding new gif (will be needed so that can add any number of gifs later)~
+        Adjust your API request to fetch the specified number of GIFs.
         Iterate over the GIFs in the response and display each in the page, ensuring your layout can dynamically adjust to the number of GIFs.